Eligibility: Who Can Qualify for Life Insurance?

 F-1 Student Visa Limitations

-- Only available after 12 months of US residency
+- Only available after 6 to 12 months of US residency with most carriers

-- Offered by a very small number of carriers (such as Assurity)
+- Offered by a small number of carriers (Transamerica and MassMutual are often cited as more student-friendly)

 Documentation & Underwriting Requirements

 Applying for life insurance as a non-US citizen requires more documentation than a standard citizen application.
-Here's what you should prepare:
+In 2026, carriers have tightened their requirements around legal status, US ties, and anti-money-laundering controls.

 Required Documents

-For visa holders who haven't yet reached the two-year mark, coverage is often still available, but may be subject to:
+For visa holders who haven't yet reached the multi-year mark, coverage is often still available, but may be subject to:

-- Lower coverage limits (some carriers cap at $1M–$2M for newer residents)
+- Lower coverage limits (some carriers cap at $1M to $2M for newer residents)

-- Additional scrutiny on country of origin (Class A, B, or C classification)
+- Additional scrutiny on country of origin (Class A, B, C, or Restricted classification)

 - Extra documentation such as employment contracts, tax returns, or proof of property ownership